MV Bluefort is offshore home for up to 200 at Wikinger

 About Bridgemans Services LP

-Bridgemans Services Group LP (BSG) provides flexible, full-service vessels for industrial workforce accommodations, logistics and ferry service at any location throughout the world.
+Bridgemans Services Group LP (BSG) is a global provider of flexible, full-service floatel and marine transport solutions.
 BSG customizes services to the exact needs and locations of clients, ensuring that solutions meet precise specifications, including logistics, crew transfers, housekeeping, catering and the fulfillment of all HSE requirements.
 The company also specializes in refitting and refurbishing vessels to fulfill requirements in a range of sectors from major construction projects to natural resources and energy production.

 For more information, please contact: